webrecorder/browsertrix/docs/user-guide/archived-items.md

 ## Archived Item Details

-The Archived Item details page is composed of five sections, though the Crawl Settings tab is only available for Crawls and not Uploads.
+The Archived Item details page is composed of five sections, though the crawl settings tab is only available for crawls and not uploads.

 ### Overview